 2010 - John Toshack left as Manager of Wales by mutual consent, having been in charge since November 2004.

 2014 – Danny Ward won his sixth and last cap for Wales Under-21’s in their 1-1 draw with Lithuania in a European Championships qualifier in Alytus.
-Future reds Danny Ings and Gini Wijnaldum were also in international action that day.
+Joe Allen, Philippe Coutinho, Dejan Lovren and future reds Emre Can, Danny Ings and Gini Wijnaldum were also in international action that day.